 Please Note: Because of the small size of the crew, slots for new volunteers are few but please contact the Volunteer Manager if you are interested.

-Straight or curly, pouffed or floppy … the hair crew assists the chorus, and sometimes the principal actors, to prepare their hair styles based on instructions from the hair designer.
+Wigs and bobby pins and curling irons, oh my!
+The hair crew assists the chorus, and sometimes the principal actors, to prepare their hair styles based on instructions from the hair designer.
 A minimum commitment of two shows is needed, plus attendance during two of the tech week rehearsals.
 Because hair is completed before the cast goes onstage, you get to see most of the show and take in your handiwork under the stage lights!
-Hair Crew Members may also overlap with Wardrobe Crew volunteers, if they so desire.
+Hair Crew members may also overlap with Wardrobe Crew volunteers, if they so desire.

 No wardrobe malfunctions here.
-Our wardrobe crew assists chorus members and principals with their costumes during the show run as well as during tech week, the costume parade and dress rehearsal.
+Our Wardrobe Crew assists chorus members and principals with their costumes during the show run as well as during tech week, the costume parade, and the dress rehearsal.
 During the run of the show, this crew assists the wardrobe mistress with costume preparation and making minor repairs such as sewing buttons, snaps or fixing hems, and checking that all chorus members’ costumes are complete before they go on stage.
 Basic sewing skills are helpful but not required.
 Crew members working at the theater are asked to volunteer for at least one tech week rehearsal night and two performances during the run of the show.
-Wardrobe crew needs to be at the theater two hours before show time and can leave after all the chorus members are in costume.
-Wardrobe Crew Members may also overlap with hair Crew volunteers, if they so desire.
+Wardrobe Crew needs to be at the theater two hours before show time and can leave after all the chorus members are in costume.
+Wardrobe Crew members may also overlap with Hair Crew volunteers, if they so desire.

 A stitch in time saves nine.
 This important group does light sewing on costumes during the months of October and November.
 The sewing includes removing or adding trims, minor repairs, changing buttons or snaps and changing hems.
 Let us know if you are interested and we will notify you of all of the upcoming “sewing bees” taking place at the Revels office.